 Paperless office fallacy

-I’m not surprised an HP executive called the paperless office a fallacy – why would the world’s largest computer printer maker say otherwise.
+It should come as no surprise that an HP executive called the paperless office a fallacy – there’s little chance someone working for the world’s largest computer printer maker would say otherwise.

-HP senior vice president Bruce Dahlgren says: “It is unrealistic to think that printing is just going to go away”.
+HP senior vice president Bruce Dahlgren says: “It’s unrealistic to think that printing is just going to go away”.

 I do the same.